pretix/pretix/doc/development/contribution/general.rst

 General remarks
 ===============

-You are interesting in contributing to pretix?
+You are interested in contributing to pretix?
 That is awesome!

 If you’re new to contributing to open source software, don’t be afraid.
 We’ll happily review your code and give you constructive and friendly feedback on your changes.